01 of 08

-However, I don’t think it’s necessary if you are just going to use the ring on the end of a necklace or bracelet.
-In fact, I have been told by a few jewelers that often jump rings aren’t soldered when used like this for safety reasons.
-This way, if you catch your... bracelet on something, your bracelet will break instead of your hand being harmed.Continue to 7 of 7 below.
+This is unnecessary if you are just going to use the ring on the end of a necklace or bracelet.
+In fact, a number of jewelers who often make jump rings that aren’t soldered when used like this for safety reasons.
+This way, if you catch your bracelet on something, your... bracelet will break instead of your hand being harmed.Continue to 7 of 8 below.

 "Quick" Jump Ring

 Here are the supplies and equipment you'll need:

 - flush-cut wire cutters

 Follow the instructions above for the "Proper" Jump Ring Technique, except instead of using the saw to cut the rings, use your wire cutters and cut each ring in half.
 The ends of each ring will not be as smooth as the ones done using the saw, but they aren’t too bad.
 Now, file as previously described.
 That’s it.
 Quick, huh?Continue to 8 of 8 below.

 Closing Jump Rings